College of Business

 UCA Core.
 Complete 38 hours to meet lower-division UCA Core requirements and complete upper-division UCA Core requirements using major, minor, or elective courses.
 (See the UCA Core requirements.)
 Courses in English, history, humanities, culture and language, government, the sciences, mathematics, and health prepare students with basic speaking, reading, writing, and analytical skills as well as the time-management and self-discipline skills needed for advanced study.

-Mathematics Pathways: First-time, first-year students majoring in Business Administration enter the College Algebra Mathematics Pathway and must enroll in MATH 1390 during their first year of study, unless they have been awarded credit for MATH 1390.
+Mathematics Pathways: First-time, first-year students who are declared business majors enter the Business Mathematics Pathway and must enroll in MATH 1395 during their first year of study, unless they have been awarded credit for a MATH course in the Lower-Division UCA Core.

 Business Foundation.
 Complete 33 hours of freshman and sophomore courses in economics, accounting, statistics, and personal computing to prepare for study in the core functional areas of business and to develop computer skills.